NikC888/Ticket-Project/README.md

 ### April 11, 2016

-Ticket project, where user enters ticket type and details concerining said ticket.
+Ticket project, where user enters ticket type and details concerning said ticket.
 Makes use of a collection as well.

 * Git
 * Java 7